 - Transhuman: In the course of trying to get a grip on her new body, Penny is introduced to several people who used to be human, but were turned into robots, and much prefer that state.
 Penny, however, refuses to let go of her humanity.

 - Which Me?: Just like in the last book, there are multiple Pennys going around, resulting in some confusion.
 To avoid confusion, the name "Meatbag Penny" is used for the biological one, and "Robot Penny" is used for the mechanical one.
 The Penny in the Heart of Gold, never really being conscious in this book, is simply called the Heart of Gold.
 The original Heart of Steel is mentioned a few times as well.
-Additionally, in the earlier parts of this book, Robot Penny refers to her biological double as "Parasite Penny" regularly, and sometimes as "Other Me".
+Additionally, in the earlier parts of this book, Robot Penny refers to her biological double as "Parasite Penny" regularly (or more commonly, simply "the parasite"), and sometimes as "Other Me".
 Finally, when people in the hero/villain community have to use a name, the robot is called "Bad Penny".

 - With Great Power Comes Great Insanity: Meatbag Penny finds out a way to activate her superpower during battle at will.
 Unfortunately, every time she does this, she goes insane and eventually she nearly completely loses herself to her superpower.